-Contaminant Collection Date Highest Detected Level Range of levels Detected MCLG MCL Unit Measurement Violation Y/N Likely Source of Contamination Disinfection and Disinfection By-Products Chlorine 0.5 0.4-0.5 MRDLG=4 MRDLG=4 ppm N Water additive used to control microbes.
+Disinfectants and Disinfection By- Products Collection Date Highest Level Detected Range of Levels Detected MCLG MCL Units Violation Likely Source of Contamination Chlorine 0.7 0.4 - 0.7 MRDLG = 4 MRDL = 4 ppm N Water additive used to control microbes.
+Haloacetic Acids (HAA5) 08/11/2016 1 0 - 1 No goal for the total 60 ppb N By-product of drinking water disinfection Not all sample results an evaluation to deter cted because some result s may be pai rt of Haloacetic Acids (HAA5) 08/11/2016 1 0 - 1 No goal for the total 60 ppb N By-product of drinking water disinfection.
+Not all sample results an evaluation to deter cted because some result s may be par rt of Haloacetic Acids (HAA5) 08/11/2016 1 0 - 1 No goal for the total 60 ppb N By-product of drinking water disinfection.
+Not all sample results an evaluation to deter may have been used for calcupliance samplin lating the High est Level Dete cted because some result s may be par rt of Total Trihalomethanes (TTHM) 2 0.6 - 2 No goal for the total 80 ppb N By-product of drinking water disinfection Not all sample results an evaluation to deter cted because some result s may be par rt of Total Trihalomethanes (TTHM) 08/11/2016 2 0.6 - 2 No goal for the total 80 ppb N By-product of drinking water disinfection.
+Not all sample results an evaluation to deter cted because some result s may be pai rt of Inorganic Contaminants Collection Date Range of Level Detected MCL Units Violation Likely Source of Contamination Arsenic 3 0 - 8 0 10 ppb N Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes.
+Barium 0.13 0 - 0.13 2 2 ppm И Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits.
+Fluoride 0.45 0.45 - 0.45 4 4.0 ppm N Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories.

-Haloacetic Acids (HAA5) 08/11/2016 1 0-1 No goal for the total 60 ppb N By-product of drinking water disinfection Total Trihalomethanes (TTHM) 08/11/2016 2 0.6-2 No goal for the total 80 ppb N By-product of drinking water disinfection Collection Highest Detected Range of levels Unit Measurement Violation Contaminant Date Level Detected MCLG MCL Y/N Likely Source of Contamination Inorganic Contamina ants Arsenic 1 0-0 0 10 ppb N Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes.
-Barium 11/16/2017 0.13 0.11- - 0.13 2 2 ppm N Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits.
-Contaminant Radioactive Contami Collection Date Highest Detected Level Range of levels Detected MCLG MCL Unit Measurement Violation Y/N Likely Source of Contamination nadioactive Contam iliaiits 10.4- Beta/photon emitters 10.4 10.4- 0 50 pCi/L N - Decay of natural and man-made deposits.
+Radioactive Contaminants Collection Date Highest Level Detected Range of Levels Detected MCLG MCL Units Violation Likely Source of Contamination Beta/photon emitters 08/08/2017 10.4 10.4 - 10.4 0 4 Mrem/y r N Decay of natural and man-made deposits.
+Beta/photon emitters 08/08/2017 10.4 10.4 - 10.4 0 50 pCi/L N Decay of natural and man-made deposits.

 Thank you for allowing us to continue providing clean, quality water this year.
-In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
+In order to maintain a safe and dependable water supply the Town sometimes will make improvements that will benefit all of our customers.

-Please call Kip Matthews, Director of Public Works at 410-758-1180 if you have questions about this report.
+Please call John Gannon, Water and Wastewater Supervisor at 410-758-1180 if you have questions about this report.